-the two urns when the speaker makes a size-4 guess, since a size-4 guess always has probability 1 of being correct, regardless of the urn contents.
-Participants actually drew strong inferences even for size-4 guesses-see for example the trial on top of Figure 14.
+Could participants simply have chosen the urn for which the guess had the highest probability of being correct?
+Such a heuristic would lead people to be indifferent between the two urns when the speaker makes a size-4 guess, since a size-4 guess always has probability 1 of being correct, regardless of the urn contents.
+Participants actually drew pragmatic listener using a naive-probability likelihood can successfully infer that someone who made a size-4 guess was looking at the [3,3,3,3] urn.